-First, Copenhagen knows how to make bicycles part of a real transportation network.
+First, people walk a lot.
+They walk to the market to get their produce, and flowers, as seen at the top of the post.
+Also, Copenhagen knows how to make bicycles part of a real transportation network.
 One-third of the city bikes to work, and with dedicated signals and lanes with curbs, they make it very easy for everyone.
-The picture at the top of the post is a cycle counter that clocks thousands of daily bike trips across a busy bridge in the center of the city.
+The picture above is of a cycle counter that clocks thousands of daily bike trips across a busy bridge in the center of the city.
 Copenhagen residents also “dress for the destination, not for the trip” – meaning that they wear regular clothes instead of spandex when jumping on their bikes.
 One of the great websites we found while in the city is Copenhagencyclechic.com, which posts pictures of stylish city residents on their bicycles.
 Andrew and Candice took a tour on bikes one afternoon and had a ball seeing the city at the pace of a two-wheeler.

 Second, we tried every type of train imaginable over the course of our ten days overseas and enjoyed them all.
 The U.S. is really missing out.
 High speed to Stockholm.
 Regular rail to Roskilde.
 Subways in both cities.
 Light rail to get to the Vasa Museum in Stockholm.
 And the great thing about our experience?
 All the trains, buses, and other public modes of transportation are easily connected and accessible by the same ticket.

 Third, Stockholm has the coolest subway stations I’ve ever seen.
 Cut out of the bedrock, these tunnels are painted to turn them into wonderful pieces of art.
 Take a look below to see for yourself.